prog4biol/soc2020/sort_by_pvalue/README.md

 ENSGALG00000001720		0.363542657094163	-0.1
 ```

-Hmm.
+ - Hmm.
 This doesn't look right either.
-Looks like we are sorting by the 4th column, the log2foldchange column.
-Why??
-I notice it looks like we only have 3 columns.
-Let's indicate that we have tab characters as a column separator.
+ - Looks like we are sorting by the 4th column, the log2foldchange column.
+ - Why??
+Maybe it has something to do with missing entries in the 2nd column, making only 3 columns in some areas of the file.
+ - Let's indicate that we have tab characters as a column separator.

+Use `sort` and specify our column separator character:
 ```
 $ sort -t$'\t' -k3 E-MTAB-2754-analytics.tsv | head
 ENSGALG00000002286	H3F3B	0	-7